 Let’s look at an example.

 Their 600 watt fixture (equivalent to 1000 watts HID, because they label their lights accurately) costs $1899 and covers a 5 by 5 foot area, so you’d need 4 of them to cover 10 by 10.

 Total cost to light the space with Black Dog lights: 4 x 1899 = $7596

-If you went with this King Plus 1000 watt horticultural light, you’d need a minimum of 9 lights to cover that area, but let’s just say 12 to be extra sure we have enough light.
+If you went with this King Plus 1000 watt horticultural light, you’d need 17 lights to cover that area, but let’s just say 18 to be extra sure we have enough light.

-Total cost to light the space with King lights: 12 x 200 = $2400
+Total cost to light the space with King lights: 18 x 100 = $1800

 As you can see, although you need far more lights, you still come out way ahead in terms of expense.
 That said, a Black Dog light is obviously constructed better, so the chances of getting a defective light are lower.